TonyM1958/FoxESS-Cloud/README.md

 f.get_raw(time_span, d, v, energy)
 ```

-+ time_span determines the period covered by the data, for example, 'hour' or 'day'
++ time_span determines the period covered by the data, for example, 'hour', 'day' or 'week'
 + d is a text string containing a date and time in the format 'yyyy-mm-dd hh:mm:ss'.
 The default is yesterday
 + v is a variable, or list of variables (see below)
 + energy is optional - see following section.